cyberneticuk/cyberneticuk/index.md

-# Event Networking and site hosting on the cheap!
+# Event Networking and site hosting for
 ## Cybernetic UK offers a range of networking equipment for events on the Isle of Wight and site hosting for events and companies across the UK!